 One thing the global economic crisis at the beginning of this century demonstrated was the fragility of business.
 Still fairly fresh in our minds is the evening tv reporting of longstanding household names being turned into nothing more than nostalgia overnight.
-Healthy contingency budgets meant nothing if the business couldn’t adapt to changing consumer trends.
+Healthy contingency budgets meant nothing if the business couldn’t adapt to changing consumer trends either by themselves, or working with a company like this Incredible IT company for Hertfordshire to provide IT solutions to help them keep up with the changing times.

-The five key points that need to be raised around every company’s boardroom now:
+Anyways, coming back to the five key points that need to be raised around every company’s boardroom, some of them are mentioned below:

 Digital strategy is not an option